 The project of elaborating a general data model for the metadata necessary to describe any astronomical observation was launched at the first Data Model WG meeting held in Cambridge, UK at the IVOA meeting in May 2003.
 The Observation data model was sketched out relying on some key concepts: Dataset, Identification, Curation, physical Characterisation and Provenance (either instrumental or software).
 A description of the early stages of this development can be found in (Mc Dowell & al., 2005) (Observation IVOA note).
-Some of these concepts have already been elaborated in existing data models, namely SSA and the Spectrum data model (Tody & al., 2008) and (McDowell & al., 2007) respectively .,) for general items such as dataset identification and curation, and the Characterisation data model (Louys & al., 2008) for the description of the physical axes and properties of an observation, such as coverage, resolution, sampling, and accuracy.
+Some of these concepts have already been elaborated in existing data models, namely the Spectrum data model (McDowell, Tody, & al, 2007)) for general items such as dataset identification and curation, and the Characterisation data model (Louys & DataModel-WG., 2008) for the description of the physical axes and properties of an observation, such as coverage, resolution, sampling, and accuracy.
 The Core Components data model reuses the relevant elements from those models.
 Generalization of the observational model to support data from theoretical models (e.g., synthetic spectra) is possible but is not addressed here in order to keep the core model simple.